New Hampshire Wildcats: Mascot & nickname

 The official mascot and nickname is the Wildcats.
-The Athletic Department holds annual mascot try-outs for selecting male and females to wear the "Wild E. Cat" and "Gnarlz" costumes at various sporting events and occasional university functions.
+The Athletic Department holds annual mascot try-outs to select men and women to wear the "Wild E. Cat" and "Gnarlz" costumes at various sporting events and occasional university functions.
 Those selected as the athletic department's icon are cheerleaders.

-'Wildcats'

 The Wildcat became the official college mascot and nickname in February 1926.
 Students cast their votes using a ballot which appeared in The New Hampshire.
 The "Durham Bulls," a nickname given to the Hockey team by the local media, was a close runner-up.
 Other votes for the mascot included a husky, an eagle and even a unicorn.
 It was argued in an opinion piece in The New Hampshire, in part that: The wildcat is small and aggressive—like New Hampshire.
 The actions of the wildcat are more symbolic of a New Hampshire team on the field than those of the sluggish bull.
 Furthermore, the actual mascot, if a wildcat, could be more easily transported from place to place than a bull.